qkzk/backtracking/readme.md

             .  .
 11
             ```

-3. Repeat last step untill you are strucked or reach 100.
+3. Repeat last step untill you are strucked or have reached 100.

 A solution found :